nexpy/nexpy/doc/source/pythongui.rst

               generate Matplotlib plots in separate windows from the NeXus plots, *e.g.*, 'plt.figure()' will open a new pyplot window, to which subsequent pyplot commands will be directed.

+**Show Projection Panel**
+    Show the projection panel for the currently active plotting window.
+This is equivalent to clicking on 'Show Panel' in the projection tab (see below).

 Other Menus
 ^^^^^^^^^^^